appbead/webkit-wiki/Using-QtWebKit-in-your-project.md

 First of all you need to build QtWebKit (according to instructions for you OS), and install it (`ninja install` if you build with Ninja).
 In installation prefix you will get layout of directories, similar to what other Qt modules provide.

-We also recommend to change default value of CMAKE_INSTALL_PREFIX from generic path like `/usr/local` to path specific to QtWebKit like `$HOME/qtwebkit`.
-You may want to use Qt installation root, especially if it lacks QtWebKit module (otherwise it will be overwritten).
+By default QtWebKit uses Qt installation root as its CMAKE_INSTALL_PREFIX.
+You may want to change this value if you don't want to overwrite existing QtWebKit module (if it's present).

 ### QMake

 As usual, just add `QT += webkitwidgets` or `Qt += webkit` to your `.pro` file.

-However, to make this working when QtWebKit is installed outside of your Qt installation (as we recommend), you need to set `QMAKEPATH` variable in the environment or in `.qmake.conf` file.
+However, to make this working when QtWebKit is installed outside of your Qt installation, you need to set `QMAKEPATH` variable in the environment or in `.qmake.conf` file.

-For example, if your `CMAKE_INSTALL_PREFIX` in `/usr/local` (default value on Linux), you need either to set `QMAKEPATH=/usr/local` in environment when you run qmake, or create `.qmake.conf` file in the same directory with your `.pro` file with the next contents:
+For example, if your `CMAKE_INSTALL_PREFIX` in `/usr/local`, you need either to set `QMAKEPATH=/usr/local` in environment when you run qmake, or create `.qmake.conf` file in the same directory with your `.pro` file with the next contents:

 ```
 QMAKEPATH += /usr/local
 ```

 ### CMake

+After you've installed QtWebKit into Qt installation prefix, all documented ways to use Qt modules from cmake should work.
+Read below if you are installed to different prefix.

 When invoking cmake you need to add argument `-DCMAKE_PREFIX_PATH=<installation prefix>`, for example `-DCMAKE_PREFIX_PATH=/usr/local`.
 If you are already you using `-DCMAKE_PREFIX_PATH=` to specify path to Qt SDK, and it already has QtWebKit installed, **prepend** QtWebKit prefix path to Qt SDK path, and separate them with semicolon, e.g.